lkodinsson/MARS/Fantasy/Spells.md

 **Target:** One or more creatures or objects
 **Resist:** Deflection (for half damage)

 You shoot one to three arcane missiles which each deal arcane damage.
 Roll willpower plus 2, then divide the result by half to determine the damage of your missiles.
-These missiles *always* hit their targets, but deal half damage (again) if they graze or fail against a target's resistance.
+These missiles *always* hit their targets, but deal half damage (again) if they graze or fail against a creature's resistance.
 If multiple missiles hit the same target, they deal their damage together as if it was one hit.

 ***Critical:*** Shoot three missiles.
 ***Success:*** Shoot two missiles.